TensorStack-AI/OnnxStack/OnnxStack.Console/README.md

 * Update the paths in `appsettings.json` to point to the downloaded models.
 Update all the paths to point to the correct location of the downloaded models.
   * If the downloaded model repository does not contain a `Tokenizer` or `Tokenizer2` `.onnx` file, leave the path empty.
-    * Note: When the path is empty, OnnxStack will use it's own 'built-in' _default_ tokenizer called `cliptokenizer.onnx`
+    * Note: When the path is empty, OnnxStack will use it's own 'built-in' ClipTokenizer
   * Example with empty path:
 ```json
   {